AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - It has ironing turned on by default.
 - The objects are too small.
 It's normal for smaller infill areas to look a bit more overextruded than larger infill areas.

-Both of the above methods I've found to have error of up to 5% - which may not sound like much, but it makes a *huge* difference on the appearance of your prints.
+Both of the above methods I've found to have error of up to 5% (sometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.

 ### Method
 By far the best method I have found is purely visual. *Put the calipers down for now*.